SGSVertigo/vertigo-instructions/vertigo_blog.md

 # Wing Suit Flying

-There’s plenty of anecdotal research that suggests that pupils like the idea of going into engineering to improve the quality of peoples' lives.
+There’s plenty of anecdotal research that suggests that pupils like the idea of going into engineering as a career to improve the quality of peoples' lives.
 And why not?
 After all, what a wonderful feeling to know your work has helped others.
 Sometimes that work might even go into life-saving and it seems Vertigo might have that opportunity.

 Wing Suit flying is an incredibly dangerous activity.
 Clearly, it is very enjoyable too.
-Sadly, some quite exceptional people have died whilst pushing forwards the limits of their sport and some of these people had been friends of Angelo’s.
+Sadly, some quite exceptional people have died whilst pushing forward the limits of their sport and some of these people had been friends of Angelo’s Grubisic's.
 The problem appears to be that the wing suits stall – (their performance dramatically deteriorates as the flier’s 'angle of attack' get to be too high).
 Angelo explained all to the pupils and furnished them with some data and understanding which will be of enormous help to them in the coming weeks.